MithilKothari/Orders-Data-Analysis-using-SQL/README.md

 2. Finding the top 5 selling products in each region.
 3. Query for finding each category that had the highest month of sales.
 4. Finding month-over-month growth comparison for 2022 and 2023 sales.
+5. Which sub categories had highest growth by profit in 2023 compare to 2022.

 ## SQL Queries